wsjung0516/ci-cd-start/README.md

 ----
 ## CD

-1. Commit and push the frontend and backend programs to github.
+1. Committed and pushed frontend, backend and database programs to github. (image 3, no. 1)
-2. By performing Github Acton, and database image, backend image, and frontend image are created by the docker and github action pipeline and pushed to ECR (AWS docker image hub).
+2. By performing Github Acton, database image, backend image, and frontend image are created by the docker and github action pipeline and pushed to ECR (AWS docker image hub). (image 3, no. 2)
-3. backend task (image 3, no. 3)
+3. Backend task: Backend Web program (image 3, no. 3)
-4. frontend task (image 3, no. 4)
+4. Frontend task Frontend Web program (image 3, no. 4)
-5. When a new image is updated in ECR by detecting ECR, current running application task is not automatically updated actually (to control the update time and apply various variables).
+5. When a new image is updated in ECS by monitoring from ECR, current running application task is not automatically updated actually (to control the update time and to apply various variables).
 Two tasks run concurrently for a certain period of time.
-6. If task is updated manually, the original task operates as it is for a certain period of time , and the new task waiting to be updated, and then old task is replaced with the new task smoothly, the current task that is operating does not stop until the new task is replaced completely, so the user can continue work without the task (web program) being stopped.
+6. When Docker images are pushed to ECR, the administrator must manually update the task for the modified program.
+When an update operation is in progress, the current running task is not stopped, as the original task remains working for a period of time, waiting for the new task to be updated, and then the old task is seamlessly replaced by the new task.
+While these background operations are in progress, users can continue their operations (web programs) without stopping.

 image 3.
 ![](images/ci-cd3.png)